deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/motivation.md

 BAD DAYS don't undo THE PROGRESS YOU'VE MADE.
 Remember, PROGRESS ISN'T JUST ABOUT THE HIGHS, IT'S ALSO ABOUT HOW YOU NAVIGATE through the lows.

+“Successful people aren’t doing what they love because they’re rich.
+They’re rich because they’ve learned to do what they love, and only what they love.
+Too many entrepreneurs get this backward." - Dan Martell

 ## Others

 ### Antifragile